davegoblue/TestCodingShortcuts/Exercise003.md

 Simple update to calculate the compression possible when suits do not matter (brings down to 13% of original volume).
 Next step will be to create the matrices for 5-0-0-0 and 4-1-0-0 and . . . and 2-1-1-1

 ##### **_27-FEB-2016_**
-Cut processing time by about 50%, updated to Exercise003_v002.R
+Cut processing time by about 50%, updated to Exercise003_v002.R.
+Also put in some initial coding for creating the hand matrices, but do not yet have the full combinatorics working for combining the suits.